awsdocs/amazon-efs-user-guide/doc_source/installing-amazon-efs-utils.md

 ## Installing the Amazon EFS client on Amazon Linux and Amazon Linux 2<a name="installing-efs-utils-amzn-linux"></a>

-The `amazon-efs-utils` package is available for installation in Amazon Linux and Amazon Linux 2 EC2 instances\.
+The `amazon-efs-utils` package is available in the Amazon Linux and Amazon Linux AMI package repositories, and can be installed on EC2 instances running these AMIs\.
 To install the Amazon EFS client on other Linux distributions, see [Installing the Amazon EFS client on other Linux distributions](#installing-other-distro)\.

 **Note**
-If you're using AWS Direct Connect, you can find installation instructions in [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.
+If you're using AWS Direct Connect, you can find installation instructions in [Walkthrough: Create and mount a file system on\-premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

 **To install the amazon\-efs\-utils package**